Sholontla/PlatformScienceCodeExercise-/README.md

 3. Use any http client:
     .
 POST method: - http://localhost:1001/service/run/process/5/second

-    - common route for file_server: http://localhost:1001/service/run/- the process will run 5 seconds /5/second and can be change by any second/minute/hour/day need for the tests.
+    - common route for file_server: http://localhost:1001/service/run/- the process will run 5 seconds /5/second and can be change by any second/minute/hour/day need it for the tests. if you refresh the page every 5 seconds you will see every time different data .

 4.  go to:
     localhost:1000